 Fast forward to when I became a mom.
 Penney’s was still the go-to place for my family.
-The fashions were still timeless, the displays were simple and smart, and the prices were accessible.
+The fashions were still timeless, the displays were simple and smart, and the prices were still affordable.
 I looked forward to the ease of department store shopping and appreciated JCPenney’s commitment to quality.

 The takeaway: Shopping at JCPenney had become frustrating.

-- Younger Millennials – the students – breeze through tiny mall shops while Instagramming or texting their friends, ignoring most store displays and missing even the most well-executed merchandising strategies (or they shop on their mom’s dime – that Gen X mom nobody’s catering to anymore).
+- Younger Millennials—the students—breeze through tiny mall shops while Instagramming or texting their friends, ignoring most store displays and missing even the most well-executed merchandising plan.

 One-stop department store shopping is a distinctly middle-age preference.
-In trying to capture today’s youth, Penney’s pushed their most affluent shopper, Generation-X, right out the door.
+While trying to capture today’s youth, Penney’s pushed their most affluent shopper, Generation-X, right out the door.

 The takeaway: JCPenney is aimed at the wrong demographic.